qligier/ch-epr/XDS-FHIR resources mapping.md

 ### status
 Mapped to `SubmissionSet.availabilityStatus`.<br>
-:warning: In XDS, the status is always *Approved*; anything else should be rejected.
+⚠️ In XDS, the status is always *Approved*; anything else should be rejected.

 | DocumentManifest.status | SubmissionSet.availabilityStatus |
 | ------------ | ------------ |